hirengondhiya/shutter-share/README.md

 <!-- R16	Detail any third party services that your app will use -->

 ## Third Party Services

+The app uses following third party services,

+- Amazon S3:

+    A cloud based blob storage service, provided by Amazon AWS, to hold all the images uploaded by the users of the app.
+- Heroku:

+    A cloud based hosting provider to be able to deploy the app on cloud and access it using the internet.

 ([Back to Table of Contents](#table-of-contents))